jebin2/jebin2.github.io/content/C/pointers.md

 12345
 ```

-So yeah, arrays and pointers are basically best friends in C. Passing an array to a function is just passing a pointer to its first element.
+So yeah, arrays and pointers are basically best friends in C. Passing an array to a function is just passing a pointer to its first element